Fort Loramie, Sidney, & Troy, OH

 - Extended screen time

-- Certain medications such as antihistamines and antidepressants
+- Certain medications, such as antihistamines and antidepressants

 - Medical conditions like autoimmune diseases, diabetes, and thyroid disorders